Vopaaz/CNKI_2_BibTeX/README.md

 # Tricky Usage

-You can find `cnki2bib.exe` in your Python\Scripts and set it as the default program to open the .net file.
+You can find `cnki2bib.exe` in your Python/Scripts and set it as the default program to open the .net file.

 Then when you double-click a .net file, the corresponding BibTeX Entries will be copied to your clipborad, and a .bib file would be created on the same directory.